adospinoiu/MERN_WhatsApp_Clone/README (GitHub Created Blank).md

 #32 Create the POST-api that will send the data to the database

 #33 DONT FORGET the middleware in the server.js file 'app.use(express.json())

+#34 Create the GET-api that will get the data back from the database

+#35 Install PUSHER (on the back-end with 'npm i pusher' and start working with it

+#36 DONT FORGET to import PUSHER from 'pusher' on the server.js file (at the top)